For ages now, in-stream TV commercials were a leading advertising approach. Since the world has been quickly transitioning from

 I built prototypes and created comprehensive presentation slides to showcase the ad placement designs to the product managers,

-focus on the options that best achieve our goals, while considering all the constraints.For example, autoplay video ad was one of the top choices for a few reasons: it catches people’s eyes (marketing); it is relatively
+focus on the options that best achieve our goals, while considering all the constraints.For example, the autoplay video ad was one of the top choices for a few reasons: it catches people’s eyes (marketing); it is relatively

 easy to implement (engineering); it is more scalable given the inconsistency of Samsung TV operating systems (product).